Serve In The Community

 LGBTQ Support Ministry

 The LGBTQ Support Group ministry offers encouragement, growth, and hope through thoughtful conversations and support.
-We meet periodically throughout the year and welcome those who would like to join us!
+We meet regularly throughout the year and welcome those who would like to join us!

 Other Community Ministries